SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Video-to-Robot Motion Transfer

 \subsection{Physics-Informed Reconstruction from Casual Videos}

-Given a monocular video of a target animal or human, our goal is to estimate a kinematic key-point trajectory of the target.
-Similar to BANMo \cite{yang_banmo_2022}, we simultaneously reconstruct a neural shape model \cite{yang2021lasr} and kinematic skeleton trajectory, connected by a neural blend skinning model \cite{yang_banmo_2022}.
-We set up the physics-informed reconstruction by augmenting BANMo's volume rendering cost with an additional physics-roll-out cost.
-For the remainder of this section, we define the ${\bf x}(t)\in\mathbb{R}^{3N}$ to be the estimated key-point trajectory, where $N$ is the total number of key-points, $t\in\{1\dots T\}$ to be discrete time steps, and $T$ to be the number of frames in a given video.
+Given videos of a target animal or human, our goal is to estimate its kinematic key-point trajectory in the world coordinates.
+Similar to prior work \cite{yang_banmo_2022, yang2021lasr, yang2023ppr}, we simultaneously reconstruct articulated shapes and kinematic skeleton trajectories, connected by a blend skinning model.
+To reconstruct physically plausible trajectories, we set up a physics-informed optimization by coupling differentiable rendering costs with an additional physics-roll-out cost.

+We define the ${\bf x}(t)\in\mathbb{R}^{3N}$ to be the estimated key-point trajectory, where $N$ is the total number of key-points, $t\in\{1\dots T\}$ to be discrete time steps, and $T$ to be the number of frames in a given video.

 \textbf{Shape Model:} We use a Multi-Layer Perceptron (MLP) parameterized by $\sigma$ to represent the visual properties of the default state of the object:

 where $d \in \mathbb{R}$ is the assigned signed distance and $\mathbf{c} \in \mathbb{R}^3$ is the color at each point $X \in \mathbb{R}^3$.
 The points that have distance $d=0$ are on the surface of the object.
 This representation is similar to a neural radiance field (NeRF) \cite{mildenhall2021nerf} except we remove the view dependence of color.